JustineUgo/messageEuler/README.md

 ```
 easy_install twilio
 ```
-This command installs twilio python package properly in your environment which is used in the project
+This command ensures you have the lastest version of twilio, and installs it if not already installed properply.

 ### More